EDWARD LEIN: Un Dulcito ("A Little Sweet")

 No. 3: LA LLORONA (The Weeping Woman)

-(Chaconne on a Latin American folksong & the Dies irae plainchant)
+(Chaconne on the Latin American folksong & the Dies irae plainchant)

 UN DULCITO: 1.
 Hoodoo 2.
 Tangle 3.
 La llorona 4.
 Rumor